W01 Learning Activity: Working with Web Images

 Prepare

-Basic Steps of Image Optimization
+Three Basic Steps of Image Optimization

-Often the original photos that we work with are very large in terms of dimensions AND file size.
-Large photos need to be scaled down and optimized to a size that is actually needed on the page.
-This size is determined by the design and layout of the page.
+The original photos that we often work with are large in terms of dimensions and file size.
+Large photos need to be scaled down and optimized to a size that is actually needed on a web page.
+The optimal size is determined by the design and layout of the page.
 Software can be used to crop, reduce, and optimize the images.
-These are the basic steps supported by most photo editing packages:

 Optimizing images is an easy way to improve page performance without requiring a significant time investment.
-More techniques for handling responsive images will be covered in future courses.

 Activity Instructions